DiamondLightSource/httomo/docs/source/developers/memory_calculation.rst

-The ``httomo`` package will call this function, passing in the dimension along which it will slice (``0`` for projection, ``1`` for sinogram), the other dimensions of the data array shape, the data type for the input, and the avaialble memory on the GPU for method execution.
+The ``httomo`` package will call this function, passing in the dimension along which it will slice (``0`` for projection, ``1`` for sinogram), the other dimensions of the data array shape, the data type for the input, and the available memory on the GPU for method execution.
 Additionally it passes all other parameters of the method in the ``kwargs`` argument, which can be used by the function in case parameters determine the memory consumption.
 The function should calculate how many slices along the slicing dimension it can fit into the given memory.